-- keep in touch with what children are doing with their computers, - ask them to show which sites they have visited and talk about what they learned there - help keep costs to a minimum by encouraging children to read emails and write replies while off line especially when working with a telephone modem. - encourage children to use computers only as one of a range of out of school activities.
+- keep in touch with what children/adult learners are doing with their computers, - Ask them to show which sites they have visited and talk about what they learned there - Encourage children/adult learners to use computers only as one of a range of out of school activities. - Ensure that social media has the highest possible privacy settings and that pupils/ adult learner are only in contact with 'real' friends.